otavioschwanck/mood-nvim/README.md

 # For who is this configuration?

-- For those that just install and use.
+- For those who lieks to just install and use.
-- For those that likes Doom Emacs Defaults.
+- For those who likes Doom Emacs Defaults.
-- For those that likes speed editing.
+- For those who likes speed editing.
 - For terminal lovers.

 # Features